logo

 Overview

-The Iliad is an ancient Greek epic poem attributed to Homer, a name believed to refer to a tradition of epic hexameter verse rather than an individual composer.
+The Iliad is a classic ancient Greek epic poem attributed to Homer, a name believed to refer to a tradition of epic hexameter verse rather than an individual composer.
 When, how, and by whom the poem was composed continues to be debated.
 Scholars generally believe the poem was composed and passed on orally, possibly over hundreds of years, before it was written down at some point during the mid-8th century BC (approximately when the Greek alphabet was adapted) and later fixed for oral performance in Athens during the 6th century BC.

 This study guide refers to the 1990 Penguin Classics Deluxe Edition translated by Robert Fagles.
 The Academy of American Poets awarded Fagles the Harold Morton Landon Translation Award for this work in 1991.
 Fagles explains in his translator’s note that he sought a middle ground between the oral performance features that characterize Homer (e.g., repetition and formulae) and the modern English reader’s expectations for variety.
 His is not a line-by-line translation but what he calls a “modern English Homer” (x).
 Chapter divisions exist in the source text, but the chapter titles are Fagles’s invention.